Introduction

 — each dedicated to retrieving distinct types of data.

-At first glance, you might be tempted to let these methods propagate errors directly.
-However, in the spirit of enhanced error management, we adopt a different approach.
-Each method is engineered to catch potential exceptions internally and expose them via a dedicated error object.
-This shift in strategy opens the door for more sophisticated and context-sensitive error handling within the components that consume this composable.
+A straightforward approach would allow these methods to propagate errors directly.
+Instead, we take a more robust approach.
+Each method catches potential exceptions internally and exposes them via a dedicated error object.
+This strategy enables more sophisticated and context-sensitive error handling within the components that consume this composable.

 Without further ado, let’s delve into the TypeScript code for our usePokemon